 Every week we must endure it—the dreaded faculty meeting.
-While some teachers arrive to meetings on the struggle bus, others ride in on cloud nine.
-In each faculty meeting I have ever attended, I have seen 10 personalities over and over.
-I may have been one or two or nine of these before myself.
-Here are 10 teacher personalities you can spot in your faculty meetings.
-Which one are you?
+While some teachers arrive to meetings, shall we say, struggling, others ride in on cloud nine.
+In each faculty meeting I’ve ever attended, I’ve seen the same personalities over and over.
+Confession: I’ve even been a few of these myself.
+Here are the personalities you can spot at every faculty meeting.

-Every meeting there is a teacher who comes in, drops their teacher bag (because tired teachers always have heavy teacher bags) to the floor and plops down in the seat closest to the door.
-This teacher has had a long, tiring day and the last thing they need is an hour of announcements, PD, and new district initiatives.
+Every meeting there is a teacher who comes in, drops their teacher bag (because tired teachers always have heavy teacher bags) to the floor, and plops down in the seat closest to the door.
+This teacher has had a long, tiring day, and the last thing The Worn-out Teacher needs is an hour of announcements, PD, and new district initiatives.

 This is the teacher who wanted to go home before first period began.
 This faculty meeting is getting in the way of their favorite show.
 They are thinking about the traffic waiting for them on the highway.
-You will know this teacher by the way their eyes roll and their arms cross.
+You will know this teacher by the way they roll their eyes and cross their arms.
 You will hear the occasional huff or puff from them every time someone asks a question.
-This teacher was over this meeting before it started.
+The Irritated-at-Everything Teacher was over this meeting before it started.

 3. The Timely Teacher